-Community bathrooms are serviced twice daily by housekeeping staff.
+Community bathrooms are serviced daily by housekeeping staff.

 The Vanderbilt housing contract excludes Fall Break, Thanksgiving Break, Winter Break, and Spring Break.
 However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Office of Housing and Residential Experience website.
-Prior to each break, you may register to stay over the break on the Student Housing Portal.
+Prior to each break, you may register to stay over the break on the Housing Portal.

 Mail and package deliveries are not accepted at the houses.
 All residents are provided with a mailbox at the Campus Post Office.
 Mail and packages are delivered there.
 You will receive your mailbox number with your housing assignment on or before August 1.
 Please visit the Vanderbilt Mail Services website for more information.

 Yes.
 Please visit the Mail Services website for detailed information.